ZhenxingGuo0015/ZhenxingGuo0015.github.io/index.md

 and Alzheimer's disease.

 <p>
-Zhenxing received a BS in <a href="http://www-en.hnu.edu.cn/">applied mathematics in 2014 from the
-Hunan Univeristy;Changsha China, and a M.S in [operational research](http://english.amss.cas.cn/) in 2017 from the Academy of Mathematics and Systems Science at Chinese Academy of Sciences, Beijing; her M.S. advisor was Professor [Shihua Zhang](http://www.zhanglab-amss.org/homepage/).
-She obtained her PhD in [Biostatistics]() in 2022 from the Department of Biostatistics and Bioinformatics at Emory University; her PhD advisor is Professor [Hao Wu](http://www.haowulab.org/).
-She will join the [School of Data Science, Chinese Univeristy of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en/taxonomy/term/48) as a tenure-track assistant professor in the fall of 2022.
+Zhenxing received a BS in <a href="http://www-en.hnu.edu.cn/">applied mathematics</a> in 2014 from the Hunan Univeristy;Changsha China, and a MS in <a href="http://english.amss.cas.cn/">operational research</a> in 2017 from the Academy of Mathematics and Systems Science at Chinese Academy of Sciences, Beijing; her MS advisor was <a href="http://www.zhanglab-amss.org/homepage/">Professor Shihua Zhang</a>.
+She obtained her PhD in <a href="https://www.sph.emory.edu/departments/bios/index.html">Biostatistics</a> in 2022 from the Department of Biostatistics and Bioinformatics at Emory University; her PhD advisor is <a href="http://www.haowulab.org/">Professor Hao Wu</a>.
+She will join the <a href="https://www.cuhk.edu.cn/en/taxonomy/term/48">School of Data Science, Chinese Univeristy of Hong Kong, Shenzhen</a> as a tenure-track assistant professor in the fall of 2022.

 <p>